Effect-TS/effect/.changeset/dull-shrimps-kneel.md

 "effect": minor
 ---

-feat: add `Types.DeepMutable`, an slternative to `Types.Mutable` but that makes all properties recursively mutable
+add `Types.DeepMutable`, an alternative to `Types.Mutable` that makes all properties recursively mutable